zampino/exnn/README.md

 # Future Plans

+- Instrumentation for learning times and logging.

 - Explorative search along mutation paths (see `EXNN.Trainer.Mutations`) to split an individuum into two or more (mutation + mitosis).

 - Handle sync among a population of nets through routing with fixed sensors and actuators.

-- A State Machine for states 'loading'/'learning'/'production'.
+- Rewrite `EXNN.Trainer.Sync` as a `:gen_fsm` with states 'learning'/'production'.
-  State should switch to 'production' whenever fitness enters a tolerance neighborhood of 1.
+  Switching to 'production' whenever fitness stably enters a tolerance neighborhood of 1.

 # References